John Bush New York 2025

 John Bush is a New York–based filmmaker and visual artist whose work explores the intersection of image, culture, and contemplation.
 His films invite reflection rather than persuasion—crafted with a quiet eye and an artist’s touch.

-He began filmmaking in 2000 after leading Illuminations, a visionary design studio.
-His work has been shown on PBS, aired internationally, played in theaters, major museums and at festivals from Rome to Bangkok
+He began filmmaking in 2000 after leading Illuminations, a visionary design company.
+His work has been shown nationwide on PBS, aired internationally, played in theaters, major museums and at festivals from Rome to Bangkok

-His Yatra Trilogy—Dharma River, Prajna Earth (narrated by Sharon Stone), and Vajra Sky Over Tibet— were broadcast nationwide on PBS as a primetime miniseries: Journey Into Buddhism.
-Vajra Sky was endorsed by the Dalai Lama and played during his teachings in a dozen cities, and went on to screen in over 70 more cities, offering audiences a rare cinematic encounter with Tibetan culture.
+His Yatra TrilogyDharma River, Prajna Earth (narrated by Sharon Stone), and Vajra Sky Over Tibet— were broadcast nationwide on PBS as a primetime miniseries: Journey Into Buddhism.
+Vajra Sky Over Tibet was endorsed by the Dalai Lama and played during his teachings in a dozen cities, and went on to screen in over 70 more, offering audiences a rare cinematic encounter with the enduring Tibetan culture.

 With Into the Heart of India, John returns to a land of personal significance, offering a cinematic journey shaped by stillness, reverence, and a deep respect for cultural tradition.